CrewAI Multi-Agent Crew

 neatlogs.shutdown()What You'll See in the Dashboard

-A WORKFLOW span named research_crew_run containing:
+A WORKFLOW span for research_crew containing:

 Summary